bowo-prasetyo/forkbuild/docs/Architecture.md

 SpatialSelectionState and SpatialEditingContext can carry multi-selection references through items[].
-As of 0.1.46, TransformGizmoState and the transient gizmo hover/active handle state join this group — presentation and gesture state derived from the current selection, never serialized, and never entering CommandHistory: a completed gizmo gesture contributes exactly one transform-selection command and nothing else.
+As of 0.1.46, TransformGizmoState and the transient gizmo hover/active handle state join this group; as of 0.1.47, gesture feedback does too.
 All spatial state is runtime-only and never serialized into the Protocol.

 Spatial Selection Invariant